Ugoswill/Bookmark-saver/README.md

 # Bookmark-saver
- Save and Manage websites links directly in the browser
+ This is a browser mini-app Save and Manage websites links directly in the browser
 ## Features
 - Add and Delete bookmarks
 - Open saved sites in a new tab